 Best for: UK-based SMEs.

-The GHG Protocol Calculator is the most comprehensive tool of its kind in the world.
-It’s one of the most used calculators with an estimated 92% of Fortune 500 companies using it in 2016.
+The GHG Protocol is the most widely used emissions reporting framework in the world, with an estimated 92% of Fortune 500 companies using it in 2016.
 They now have an excel-based calculator (in beta at time of writing).

 Target audience: Governments, SMEs, and large businesses.